How to reduce risk of theft: You can reduce the risk of theft if you follow these simple rules:

 - keep valuables in guest house safes at all times; otherwise documents, devices, and cash may disappear; lock your suitcase and bring a number-lock to lock cupboards;

 - if you buy alcohol in Pondy and bring it back to Auroville local Police inside and outside Auroville may stop you, as on that journey, you cross the border from an alcohol-permitted State, over into Tamil Nadu, a dry State.

 Cultural clues: polite behaviour, modest clothes reduce risk:

 On the beach: Men and women must show no show physical affection in public places; especially the the beach;

-Out for a swim: Women and girls need full piece bathing suits, and a cloth to cover the body; In some beaches and pools, maybe best to go into the water with the cloth on; use judgement.
-A sun-bathe may attract the attention of local men who consider your action an invitation, to avoid risk, cover your body and don't lie on the beach alone, to sub-bathe.
+Out for a swim: Women and girls need full piece bathing suits, and a cloth to cover the body; On some beaches and pools, it maybe best to go into the water with the cloth on; use judgment.
+A sunbath may attract the attention of local men who consider your action an invitation, to avoid risk, cover your body, and don't lie on the beach alone, to sub-bathe.

 Dress by local standards, both men and women: Near villages, wear modest clothes; long pants or long shorts and tops with sleeves; no short- shorts, bathing costumes, or halter-tops.
 Men must wear a shirt in public places.

-Report theft or problems to your guest house manager: when you report events, you help Auroville record a patterns of behaviour, and map risks.
+Report theft or problems to your guesthouse manager: when you report events, you help Auroville record a pattern of behavior, and map risks.

 Security and ambulance emergency contact numbers